 You just have to power up the wireless charging pad and place your phone over it.

-Now you won’t have more doubts on how to use a wireless charging pad.
+Now you won’t have more doubts about how to use a wireless charging pad.

 What are the drawbacks?